Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Numerical Results

 where $W$ and $n_f$ are the channel bandwidth and noise figure at the BS. {Assuming the normalized noise variance, i.e., $\sigma^2 =1$, the large-scale path gain is computed also from normalizing the pathloss as}

 In \eqref{eq:P_noise}, we consider $W\!=\!1$ GHz and $n_f \!=\!
 5$ dB.
 In the considered channel model, we set $\Delta_{\sf B}/\lambda_c \!=\! \Delta_y/\lambda_c \!=\! \Delta_z/\lambda_c \!=\!
-0.5$, and randomly generate the signal azimuth and elevation angles of the UPA as $(\varphi^{a}_{k,\ell}, \varphi^{a}_{\ell}) \in [-\pi, \pi]$ and $(\varphi^{e}_{\ell},\varphi^{e}_{k,\ell}) \in [-\pi/2, \pi/2]$, and also the AoD of the ULA as $\vartheta^{\sf B}_{\ell} \in [0, \pi],\; \forall \ell \in \CMcal{L}, \forall k \in \CMcal{K}$.
-For the channel estimation discussed in Section~\ref{subsec:channel_est}, we set $T_{\sf UL} = MK$ and $\rho_{\sf UL} = 0\;{\rm dBm}$.
+0.5$, ${ L_{\sf BR} = L_{\sf RU} = 2}$, and randomly generate the signal azimuth and elevation angles of the UPA as $(\varphi^{a}_{i,\ell}, \vartheta^{{\sf R}, a}_{k,i,\ell}) \in [-\pi, \pi)$ and $(\varphi^{e}_{i,\ell},\vartheta^{{\sf R}, e}_{k,i,\ell}) \in [-\pi/2, \pi/2]$, and also the AoD of the ULA as $\vartheta^{\sf B}_{\ell} \in [0, \pi],\; \forall \ell, k, i$.
+For the channel estimation discussed in Section~\ref{subsec:channel_est}, we set $T_{\sf UL} = M$ and $\rho_{\sf UL} = 0\;{\rm dBm}$.

-In the simulations, we consider the MU-MIMO downlink system assisted with $L=2$ RISs unless mentioned otherwise.
+In the simulations, we consider the systems assisted with $L=2$ RISs unless mentioned otherwise.
 To illustrate the location of the entities in the considered system, we apply a two-dimensional (2D) coordinate system as shown in Fig.~\ref{fig:network}.
-The BS and origin of the circle are set as $(0, 0)$ and $(d_{{\rm cir}}, 0)$, respectively.
+The BS and origin of the circle are set as $(0, 0)$ and $(d_{{\sf c}}, 0)$, respectively.
 The users are randomly generated within $r_{\sf c} = 20$ m radius of a circle, and the distance between the BS and the origin of the circle is set to be {$d_{{\sf c}} = 60$ m}.
-The locations of RIS 1 and RIS 2 are set as $(d_{x}, d_{y})$ and $(d_{x}, -d_{y})$, where $d_{x} = d_{y} = 20$ m, and the number of the spatial paths are set to be ${ L_{\sf BR} = L_{\sf RU} = 2}$ unless mentioned otherwise.
+The locations of RISs are set as $(d_{x}, d_{y})$ and $(d_{x}, -d_{y})$, where $d_{x} \!=\! d_{y} \!=\!
+20$ m.